kaedroho/django-modelsearch/docs/index.md

 ]
 ```

+If you are using PostgreSQL, you must additionally add `django.contrib.postgres` to your [`INSTALLED_APPS`](https://docs.djangoproject.com/en/stable/ref/settings/#std-setting-INSTALLED_APPS) setting.

 ## Configuration

 Django Modelsearch indexes into database by default and it'll use the built-in full text search features of SQLite, MySQL, MariaDB and PostgreSQL with a fallback for other databases.